The History of ICAL

-The International Coalition of Apostolic Leaders (ICAL) was conceived in Singapore in 1999 by a group of apostles that discussed how God could use the combined efforts of global apostolic leadership to advance the Kingdom of God more rapidly and effectively.
+The idea for ICAL was conceived in Singapore in 1999 by several apostolic leaders as they discussed how God could use the combined efforts of a group of global apostolic leaders to more effectively advance the Kingdom of God.

 In order to accomplish the mission, establishing a communications center would be essential.
 After the discussion, a few of the leaders, including Dr. C. Peter Wagner, gave private council to John P. Kelly to consider forming an international council.
 After speaking with other apostolic leaders, Kelly believed it was God’s will for him to establish an apostolic coalition.
 He then organized an internal council and began inviting other apostolic leaders to join ICA (International Coalition of Apostles, the original name of ICAL).

 In 2000, at the first Annual Gathering, John P. Kelly was set in as the Presiding Apostle for ICA.
 In 2001, God directed Kelly to ask Peter Wagner to accept the position of Presiding Apostle and the management of ICA moved to Colorado.
 Kelly then continued to serve ICA as the Ambassadorial Apostle representing ICA globally, Presiding Apostle Peter Wagner, and conducting ICA Regional Summits throughout the United States.